mwmlln/hangman/README.md

 4. When len(category) was placed as parameter inside randint method instead of list length as a number to accommodate the flexibility for list items expansion, an error occurred but not every time.
 This was because the randint(len(category)) produced 1 bigger number than list index available.
 By placing -1 after the parameter has resolved the issue.
-This solution is not used in the final code ater all as random.choice() is used instead to give more flexibility for changes to list items.
+This solution is not used in the final code after all as random.choice() is used instead to give more flexibility for changes to list items.

 ###  Validating code